 This doesn’t mean you can’t pay off your mortgage quicker and save on interest payments.
 Most lenders allow generous prepayment privileges, which means you can usually make extra lump-sum payments once or multiple times a year.
-You can also accelerate your payment frequency to bi-weekly or even weekly and pay more than the minimum monthly payment.
+You can also increase your payment frequency to bi-weekly or even weekly and pay more than the minimum monthly payment.

 Amortizing over 30 years lowers your payment to something more manageable.
 Then you can pay the principal faster (within the limits of your mortgage contract) when you know you have the extra funds.
 You can always stop the prepayments in the event of a financial emergency.

-Alternatively, you may have other financial priorities that give you a greater return on investment than your mortgage.
+Alternatively, you may have other financial priorities that give a greater return on your investment than a mortgage.
 For example, you may want to consider putting more money into your Registered Retirement Savings Plan (RRSP), or other investments, if the return is higher than the interest on your mortgage.
 If your mortgage payments are taking up too much of the budget, you may not be able to manage this.
 A longer amortization may offer the financial flexibility you need.

-Choosing a shorter amortization
+Benefits of a shorter mortgage amortization

-If you are afraid to check your bank account at the end of the month, or perhaps live beyond your means, you may not be disciplined enough to benefit from a long amortization.
+If you’re afraid to check your bank account at the end of the month, you may not be disciplined enough to benefit from a long amortization.

 On the other hand, if you consistently use the spare money to contribute to your RRSP and investments, you may be able to take advantage of the interest rate differential between those savings vehicles and your mortgage.

 A shorter amortization allows you to pay down more of your mortgage principal sooner and pay less interest overall.
 Plus, you can always extend your amortization later, if need be, to help lessen the impact of higher rates.